LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/key-stores/capi.md

 > CAPI Key Stores are only compatible with Windows Server installations

 The **Windows CryptoAPI (CAPI)** works with a number of **Cryptographic Service Providers (CSPs)** that do the actual work of providing various "cryptographic services", such as key storage.
 Devices such as Hardware Security Modules (HSMs) and cryptographic USB tokens usually provide a CAPI CSP that can be used to communicate with the device.

+> [!TIP]
-Moreover, Windows Server has its own CSP which provide access to its native key stores.
+> Although Windows Server has its own CSP which provides access to its native key stores, for that purpose you should use [Native Key Stores](native.md) instead.

 Every CAPI CSP is identified by its *name* and *type*.
 If using an HSM or crypto token, refer to the device's documentation to find the name and type of the CSP.